Call Triage on (01384) 456111 extension 3053

 If you need help or advice before 20 weeks of pregnancy, please contact your GP or go to Accident and Emergency Department, During Monday to Friday 9-5 you may contact your community midwife team; you may then be referred to the Early Pregnancy Assessment Clinic.

 Very occasionally a labour can develop very quickly and if you feel your baby’s birth is imminent, please telephone an emergency ambulance on 999.

 What happens when you call Triage?

+At the beginning of your call you will be asked for your hospital (unit) number, this is located at the top of your electronic record.
 Following a telephone consultation with the midwife, you may be asked to attend Triage or the midwife may give you advice and reassurance that enables you to stay at home.
 The midwife may also refer you to Pregnancy Day Assessment Unit (PDAU) or in some cases, ask you to see your GP.

 When you contact Triage, you will be asked for your hospital number which is recorded on your pregnancy hand-held notes, your reason for calling, any problems you may have had with previous pregnancies and deliveries, and very importantly, if your baby’s movements are normal.

 We advise you to ring PDAU or Triage immediately if you consider that your baby’s movements have slowed down or are absent.